limiaoyu/limiaoyu.github.io/_pages/about.md

   - /about.html
 ---

-I am looking for a postdoctoral position about in **Computer Vision or related fields**.
+%I am looking for a postdoctoral position about in **Computer Vision or related fields**.

 My research interests include, but are not limited to: **Computer Vision**: 3D computer vision, point cloud semantic segmentation. **Machine Learning**: weakly-supervised learning, unsupervised learning, transfer learning.
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!